Bike & Cruise Croatia

-This guided cycling tour in Dalmatia starts on Brac Island and ends in Split exploring amazing coastlines, medieval towns, old villages and picturesque bays.
+This guided cycling tour in Dalmatia starts on Brac Island and ends in Split, exploring amazing coastlines, medieval towns, old villages and picturesque bays.
 Highlights include visiting great beaches, vineyards, pine woods, cycling on the historic islands and exploring Mljet National Park.
-Croatia is a land of beautiful islands, rich history, Mediterranean vegetation and mild climate and the best way to explore it is, without doubt, by bike.
+Croatia is a land of beautiful islands, rich history, Mediterranean vegetation and mild climate.
+The best way to explore it is, without a doubt, by bike.

 Cabins: All deck cabins are situated on the main and top deck.
 Under deck cabins are in the hull of the ship below the main deck.

-Cycling Route: The length of the daily cycling routes is estimated and informative and depends on various detours or short cuts that can be done on route.
+Cycling Route: The length of the daily cycling routes is estimated and informative and depends on various detours or short cuts that can be done.
 Sailing and cycling routes may be changed on the spot due to weather conditions and capability of the respective cyclists on board.
 Departure is during morning hours, mostly after breakfast.

-Bicycles: Bike rental is not included; the cruise line and World Journeys are not responsible for any damage which may occur on personal bicycles during bike tours and transportation from land to the ship and vice versa.
-Rental bikes are Trek men and women cycles or similar.
-Aluminium frame with semi-integrated head tube, bi-oval downtube with integrated gusset, rack and fender mount, disc compatible dropouts, replaceable derailleur hanger.
-Includes bikes equipped with bottle holder, bag carrier, small bag and helmet.
+Bicycles: Bike rental is not included; the cruise line and World Journeys are not responsible for any damage which may occur to personal bicycles during bike tours and transport from land to the ship and vice versa.
+Rental bikes available at extra cost (regular or e-bike possible) and are equipped with bottle holder, bag carrier, small bag and helmet.

 Food: Half board is served with continental breakfast and either lunch or dinner.
-During our cycling routes we recommend stops at local restaurants where you can sample the local specialties.
-These meals are not included in the price of the trip but are paid locally by each traveller.
+During the cycling routes there are recommended stops at local restaurants where you can sample the local specialties.
+These meals are not included in the price of the trip and are paid locally by each traveller.

 Pricing (per person) $NZD

-Not included • Visitors tax and port fees payable locally EUR 25 per person per week
+Not included • Visitors tax and port fees payable locally (EUR 40 per person per week)

 • Crew gratuities